Isabella Clara Eugenia: Marriage

-Philip decided to cede the Spanish Netherlands to Isabella on condition that she marry her cousin, Albert VII, Archduke of Austria.
-He was her former fiancé's younger brother, the former Viceroy.
-They were to reign over the Netherlands jointly and be succeeded by their descendants according to the male-preference cognatic primogeniture but should a female succeed, she was required to marry the King of Spain or the person chosen by the King of Spain.
-It was stipulated that, should they have no children, the Netherlands would revert to the King of Spain upon the death of either spouse.
+In 1598, Philip decided to cede the Spanish Netherlands to Isabella on condition that she marry her cousin, Albert VII, Archduke of Austria.
+He was her former fiancé's younger brother, the former viceroy.
+They were to reign over the Habsburg Netherlands jointly and be succeeded by their descendants according to the male-preference cognatic primogeniture but should a daughter succeed, she was required to marry the King of Spain or the person chosen by the King of Spain.
+It was stipulated that, should they have no children, the Netherlands would revert to Spanish Habsburgs upon the death of either spouse.

 As Albert was the Archbishop of Toledo, he had to be released from his religious commitments by Pope Clement VIII before the wedding could take place.
-Shortly before Philip II died on 13 September 1598, he resigned the thrones of the Netherlands in favor of Isabella and her fiancé.
+Shortly before Philip II died on 13 September 1598, he resigned the thrones of all constituent countries in Habsburg Netherlands, including the Free County of Burgundy, in favor of Isabella and her fiancé.
 The Pope celebrated the union by procuration on 15 November at Ferrera.
 On 18 April 1599, 33-year-old Isabella married Albert in Valencia.
-They had three children who died at a very young age, in 1605, 1607, and 1609.

 Habsburg Netherlands

-Beginning in 1601, the Archduke and Archduchess ruled the Habsburg Netherlands together.
+Formally from 1598-1599, and effectively beginning from 1601, the Archduke and Archduchess ruled the Spanish Netherlands together.
 Their reign is a key period in the history of the Spanish Netherlands.
-After Albert's death, Isabella was appointed Governor of the Netherlands on the King of Spain's behalf.
+After Albert's death in 1621, sovereignty over their lands was returned to Spanish Habsburgs, and Isabella was appointed Governor of the Netherlands on the King of Spain's behalf.